djfdyuruiry/pretty-markdown-pdf/README.md

 Easy to use tool to convert a markdown file to a pretty looking PDF.

-The majority of this tool is based on the [vscode-markdown-pdf](https://github.com/yzane/vscode-markdown-pdf) Visual Studio Code extension, which provides the pretty styles and exra markdown features.
+The majority of the code is based on the [vscode-markdown-pdf](https://github.com/yzane/vscode-markdown-pdf) Visual Studio Code extension, which provides the pretty styles and extra markdown features.

 ![PDF](img/pdf.png)